Germany surpasses 2 million coronavirus cases, death rate up | Health

 Germany's coronavirus cases increased by 22,368 to 2,000,958, according to the latest date from the Robert Koch Institute for infectious diseases.
 It was the smallest rise in infections on a Friday for more than two months.
 A week ago, the number of new cases registered was almost 10,000 higher.
 The situation in intensive care units relaxed slightly, too, according to the RKI.

 But a high death toll, up 1,113 to 44,994 on Friday, and worries over more contagious variants of the coronavirus are fanning fears that existing lockdown measures are falling short.
-Merkel aims to bring forward to next week a meeting with regional leaders initially planned for Jan.
-25 to discuss tougher measures to further reduce social contact, participants at the meeting said.
+Merkel is bringing forward to Tuesday next week a meeting with regional leaders initially planned for Jan.
+25 to discuss tougher measures to further reduce social contact, participants at the gathering said.

-Part of the debate is expected to be on whether companies should be forced or incentivised to have more people work from home.
-The prime minister of Rhineland-Palatinate, Malu Dreyer, told broadcaster ZDF that she hopes for new consultations to take place early next week, "hopefully on Tuesday".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)